Honoré-Victorin Daumier (1808 – 1879) (after)

 ABOUT:

-This album, the eighth in a series devoted to the collection of Mr. Pierre Lévy, has a print run of 1000 on Arches vellum.
+This lithograph is part of an album, the eighth in a series devoted to the collection of Mr. Pierre Lévy, has a print run of 1000 on Arches vellum.
 Completed to print on November 23, 1973 by Mourlot for the reproductions of the paintings of the REALISTES LYRIQUES and by Fequet and Baudier for La typographie.

 Fernand Mourlot, Paris, 1973.